modsim/ChromaHD-genmesh/README.md

     - Simulation could be theoretically continued if we modify the nmat file to have non-zero values at these points

 # Keywords in config.in
+Look at parameters.h for a more up-to-date set of keywords and default values

 - packing: path to packing file xyzd in single precision binary little endian format
 - por_target: target value of real porosity to attain.
 By default, beads are removed from the top of the bed.
 - por_eps: tolerance for achieving por_target.